Combe Incorporated: History

 In January 2011, Combe sold its cough remedy and skin care business to Reckitt Benckiser, and its foot care business (including Odor-Eaters) to Blistex.

 In 2018, the Environmental Defense Fund and other consumer groups filed a complaint with the Food and Drug Administration to force Combe to remove highly toxic lead acetate from Grecian Formula and other hair dyes.
-As of July 2018, lead acetate has been replaced with bismuth citrate.
+As of January 2022, lead acetate is banned, with bismuth citrate used as its replacement due to the mandate.

-In September 2019, rumours spread about Combe endorsing Joe Biden for presidency, which came from the company's strategic marketing head of US and Canada.
-This rumour was false.

 In December 2020, Combe invested in Virtue Labs, a biotech hair care brand, formulated with a patented bioidentical keratin protein.

-In May 2023, Combe acquired the brand Astroglide and company BioFilm from the Wray Family.
+In May 2023, Combe acquired BioFilm and its Astroglide brand from the family of its creator, rocket scientist Daniel X. Wray.